DaviDemarqui/DaviDemarqui/README.md

 That's why I like to make things that make a difference.

 - 👨🏻‍💻 I’m currently working on something very cool;
-- 🚀 I’m currently learning Java, spring and Angular;
+- 🚀 I’m currently learning Java, C#, spring and Angular;
 - 📫 How to reach me: davidemarqui@icloud.com;